 Distribution: This sparrow of the higher mountains of Mexico and Guatemala reaches its northern limits in the sky island mountain ranges of southeastern Arizona and southwestern New Mexico (A.O.U.
-1998).
-Historically known to be resident in New Mexico only in the Animas Mountains, Hidalgo County, where it is largely confined, at least in the nesting season, to the limited coniferous forest there.
-The species undertakes altitudinal migration in Arizona (Moore 1972, Horvath and Sullivan 1988) and presumably in New Mexico, which may explain the occasional winter sightings in the nearby Peloncillo and Big Hatchet mountains.
+1998; Sullivan 1999).
+Historically known to be resident in New Mexico only in the Animas Mountains, Hidalgo County, where it was largely confined, at least in the nesting season, to the limited coniferous forest there.
+A second population was discovered in the Big Burro Mountains, Grant County, in 2003 (Williams 2004) and nesting was documented there in 2004 and 2005 (DeLong 2004, 2005a).
+The species undertakes altitudinal migration in Arizona (Moore 1972; Horvath and Sullivan 1988) and presumably in New Mexico, which may explain the occasional winter sightings in the Peloncillo and Big Hatchet mountains.

-Current Status: Reported as "common" in the Animas Mountains in earlier years (Bailey 1928), but precise data are lacking.
-Surveys of suitable habitat in 1992, 1995, 1996, and 1997 found fewer than 30 adults each year; reproduction was confirmed in 1992, 1995, and 1997, including documentation of 22 young in the latter year.
+Current Status: The species was listed by New Mexico as threatened in 1983.
+It was reported as "common" in the Animas Mountains in early years (Bailey 1928), but precise data are lacking.
+Surveys of suitable habitat there in 1992, 1995, 1996, and 1997 found fewer that 30 adults each year.
 However, informal surveys found only 2 birds there in 2000, none in 2001, 5 singing males in 2002, and none in 2003.
-In late summer 2003, up to 5 adults and 2 juveniles were discovered in the Burro Mountains, Grant County, providing the first indication that a breeding population of these rare juncos may exist in New Mexico away from the Animas Mountains.
+In 2005, Department surveys of available habitat in the Animas Mountains documented only 9 territories, with successful reproduction in at least 2 territories (DeLong 2005b).
+In the newly-discovered population in the Big Burro Mountains, 4-6 territories were detected in 2004 (DeLong 2004) and 7 territories were documented in 2005 (DeLong 2005a), and nesting was confirmed there each year.